Skip to main content

 • “The 1950s Chicago setting, the old-school atmosphere, and that intentionally 'aged' graphic style are impressive.”

 • “The aesthetic looks nice, though it feels very empty and hollow.
-I am glad to see the awful grainy filter is no longer enabled.”
+I'm glad to see the awful grainy filter is no longer enabled.”

-• “Despite a pretty good attempt to mask it with atmospheric effects, the visuals have a unique charm.”
+• “Despite a pretty good attempt to mask it with atmospheric effects, the visuals are clearly done on a budget.”

-• “The 1950s Chicago setting, the old-school atmosphere, and that intentionally 'aged' graphic style?”
+• “The 1950s Chicago setting, the old-school atmosphere, and that intentionally 'aged' graphic style leave much to be desired.”

 • music